Skip to main content

 Common Questions

 PHGG stands for partially hydrolyzed guar gum.
-It is a clear, tasteless soluble fiber made by gently breaking down the guar bean's natural fiber so it does not gel up in water.
+It is a clear, tasteless soluble fiber made by gently breaking down the guar beans natural fiber so it does not gel up in water.
 People take it as a prebiotic to support healthy gut bacteria, regular bowel movements, and reduced bloating.

 Yes, PHGG is FODMAP-friendly and Monash University certified low-FODMAP at typical doses.
-This is why it is often considered the "gold standard" fiber for IBS patients who cannot tolerate onions, garlic, or wheat.
+This is why it is often considered the gold-standard fiber for IBS patients who cannot tolerate onions, garlic, or wheat.
 You can use it on a low-FODMAP elimination diet without breaking the protocol.

 PHGG is much less likely to cause bloating than inulin, chicory root, or even psyllium.
 Because fermentation is slow and spread across the colon, gas does not build up in one place.
 Some people still feel mild bloating in the first week.
 If you notice it, scale back the dose and increase more slowly.